 EcoRoots

-Discover the compact and sustainable hair care solutions provided by EcoRoots.
+Discover the compact hair care products from EcoRoots.
 The bulk of their range includes colorful solid shampoo and conditioner bars that effectively cleanse and nourish your hair, leaving it soft and maintaining its natural oils.

 Handcrafted with a blend of predominantly coconut oil and cocoa butter, these bars also incorporate a variety of nourishing plant oils (without the use of palm oil) and a Pro-Vitamin Complex to enhance shine and strength.